cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 1. Find the part of the `javac` source code that handles the generation of the bytecode for the `main` method.
 2. Modify the compiler to insert additional instructions that execute malicious behavior, such as printing an unauthorized message or performing an unexpected action.

-Here's a conceptual pseudo-code for the modified compiler:
+Here's a conceptual pseudocode for the modified compiler:

 {% highlight java linenos %}
 public class ModifiedCompiler {